 The Photojournalist of Apocalypse Now

-This article started as research into classic film cameras in movies.
-This led me to movies featuring photographers, of which my two favourites are Apocalypse Now, featuring Dennis Hopper as a manic photojournalist, and Alfred Hitchcock's Rear Window.
-The search...
+This article started as research into classic film cameras in movies, which led me to movies featuring photographers, and to my favourite movie Apocalypse Now, featuring Dennis Hopper as a manic photojournalist.
+The search for the origin of Dennis Hopper's...

 Read More